thediveo/thediveo.github.io/docs/art/plug-generics.md

-# Plugin and Generics
+# Plugins and Generics

 Wikipedia nicely [describes a
-plugin](https://en.wikipedia.org/wiki/Plug-in_(computing)) as a "software component that adds a specific feature to an existing computer program".
+plugin](https://en.wikipedia.org/wiki/Plug-in_(computing)) as a "_software
+component that adds a specific feature to an existing computer program_".

 Regardless of dynamically loaded ("run-time") plugins or statically linked ("compile-time") plugins: a plugin architecture helps modularizing, maintaining, and extending application functionality.